praveengamini/praveengamini/README.md

 ---

 ## 🌟 Projects

-### 🎯 **RushToGo** *(MERN, Redux Toolkit)*
-➡️ A ticket booking platform similar to BookMyShow but allows **ticket transfers** between users.
-➡️ Improves refund policies and enhances user experience for both customers and theatre management.
+### 📄 ChatPDF – AI Document Interaction
+➡️Interact with PDFs using natural language powered by LangChain, HuggingFace, and FastAPI.
+➡️🔍 Supports semantic search, conversational Q&A, and secure JWT-based auth in a MERN stack app.

 ### 🛍️ **Q-Mart** *(MERN, Redux Toolkit)*
 ➡️ Full-stack e-commerce platform with an admin panel and user dashboard.
 ➡️ Supports product browsing, cart management, authentication, and payment integration.
 ➡️ Built with **Shadcn UI** for a modern and responsive design.

+### 🎯 **RushToGo** *(MERN, Redux Toolkit)*
+➡️ A ticket booking platform similar to BookMyShow but allows **ticket transfers** between users.
+➡️ Improves refund policies and enhances user experience for both customers and theatre management.

 ### 🏋️‍♂️ **Smart-Fit** *(React, TensorFlow.js, Mediapipe)*
 ➡️ Uses computer vision to measure body dimensions and provide accurate size recommendations.
 ➡️ Enhances the online shopping experience with precise fitting suggestions.

-### 🤖 **Therapy Chatbot** *(LM Studio, Python, React, Hugging Face)*
-➡️ Provides empathetic conversations and mental health support.
-➡️ Helps users cope with emotional challenges like depression and trauma.

 ---